 Write your description to entice your readers to click the link to learn more.
 So, you’re writing for both people and search engines.

 You completed yet another blog post, but before you hit the publish button, proofread and edit it first.
 You don’t want to post a blog that contains spelling, grammar, and syntax mistakes.

 Anyone who comes to your site and reads this will be instantly turned off.
 And worse, they’ll likely never return to your site.

 Making a great first impression is everything.
 So you have to treat each blog post like it’s the first piece of content your visitors may see.
-Because truth is, it may very well be!
+Because the truth is, it may very well be!

-This will help you to quickly find grammar mistakes.
+This will help you quickly find grammar mistakes.
 Then you can use the Hemingway App, which allows you to see your grade reading level.